 (Conference Fun Fact: On top of conferences, in many schools teachers have already taught lessons in the morning.
 They need to plan for the following day as well as correct assignments all before, between and after conferences.)

 - Last Two Days/ Any Time

 By the end of conference week, teachers are wiped!
 Even the first conference of Day Five may not be the best choice.
 After twenty meetings where we speak about behavior, reading fluency, homework and paragraphs, things start to get confused with one another.
 We’ll still give you our best, but our best may not be as good as it was a couple days earlier

 (Conference Fun Fact: Some teachers go without potty breaks for many hours.
 You don’t want to be on the tail end of that run!)

-Other Parent-Teacher Conference Tips
+Other Parent Teacher Conference Tips

-“Should I come early to my conference?”
+“Should I come early to the conference?”